-Our overall aim is to better understand the role of market mechanisms in providing watershed services and improving livelihoods in developing countries.
-This aim is being achieved through three complementary actions:
+This project aimed better understand the role of market mechanisms in providing watershed services and improving livelihoods in developing countries.

-- diagnostics in a further two countries wishing to adopt market mechanisms for watershed protection (Bolivia and China)
+- Diagnostics in a further two countries wishing to adopt market mechanisms for watershed protection (Bolivia and China), and

 An independent evaluation concluded that: ‘The project has been effective in addressing an important set of issues at a time when decisions were being made both nationally and internationally on PES/PWS type mechanisms.
 IIED’s work has provided a lot of the substantive input to an international debate where untested hypotheses and speculation were dominant.
 The project has made major contributions to understanding of PWS issues in all of its partner countries.’
 (Sayer, 2005)

 The www.watershedmarkets.org website was created as part of this project to provide free online access to payments for environmental services case studies across the world.

 A review of payments for watershed services, Ivan Bond (2006) (Powerpoint presentation)

 Shed Loads - paying to protect watersheds (DVD) (no longer available)

 Bolivia Fundacion Natura Bolivia

 Caribbean Caribbean Natural Resources Institute